KeyMeerkat/Replika-Unofficial-Desktop-Client/README.md

 - Electron

 ## Credits
-- Luka Inc.
+- Luka Inc. - For providing us with incredible AI to talk to!
-- Google Material Icons
+- Google Material Icons - For app icons.
+- Pixlr - Used to create custom logo and background
+- cleanup.pictures - Used as part of logo remixation.
+- Zyro - For upscaling the remixed background.
+- projects.lukehaas.me/css-loaders/ - For the loading animation.